Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Using Natao to insert an image

-- Create a folder called "Natao_images" within your database folder (if it doesn't already exist).
+- Create a folder called "Natao_images" within your database folder (if such folder doesn't already exist).
 - Copy the image you would like to use to that folder.
 - In the Editor panel, place your computer's cursor where you'd like to have the image appear.
 - Click on Natao's "Insert Image" button.